VolkanSah/GPT-Security-Best-Practices/README.md

 // Only proceed with the request if the rate limit is not exceeded if ($is_rate_limit_ok) {
-  // Send a request to ChatGPT API
+  // Send a request to GPT API

 ```

 ## Choosing the Appropriate API Endpoint
-When implementing ChatGPT, it's crucial to select the appropriate API endpoint based on your specific use case.
+When implementing GPT, it's crucial to select the appropriate API endpoint based on your specific use case.
 OpenAI provides various endpoints for different purposes.
 Here's a list of the current OpenAI endpoints:

 ENDPOINT | MODEL NAME
 -- | --